 The bonds of each series will rank equally with each other, without any preference among themselves.
-The payment obligations of Israel under the bonds will at all times rank at least equally with other payment obligations of Israel relating to unsecured, unsubordinated external indebtedness.
+The payment obligations of Israel under the bonds will at all times rank at least equally with other payment Israel relating obligations of to unsecured. unsubordinated external indebtedness.
 For purposes of this paragraph, "external indebtedness" means any indebtedness for money borrowed which is payable by its terms or at the option of its holder in any currency other than the currency of Israel, and "indebtedness" means all obligations of Israel in respect of money borrowed and guarantees given by Israel in respect of money borrowed by others.